-If you recognize any of these blocking behaviours in yourself, there are tactics you can use to address them and help free yourself of them without having to resort to a clinical consultant.
+If you recognize any of these blocking behaviors in yourself, there are tactics you can use to address them and help free yourself of them without having to resort to a clinical consultant.
 First, ask a few trusted friends or relatives whether they think you are negative in general, or if they think you are difficult to be around.

-Explain the three blocking behaviours and ask them to specifically address those as opposed to things that might not be relevant.
+Explain the three blocking behaviors and ask them to specifically address those as opposed to things that might not be relevant.
 The insight you will get from others’ assessment of you is invaluable and you’ll know precisely how others see you.

-Secondly, keeping a diary of what you do and how it makes you feel can help identify the activities that cause blocking behaviours.
+Secondly, keeping a diary of what you do and how it makes you feel can help identify the activities that cause blocking behaviors.
 Once you start to see patterns you can make changes to break those destructive activities down and replace them with positive activities.

 Relieving stress can often be accomplished by exercise, such as shooting some hoops or exercising at home.
-These can also help play a major role in contributing to a healthy and happy family life.
+These can also help play a major role in contributing to healthy and happy family life.

 We’ve all heard the news about the potential heart-health benefits of moderate alcohol consumption.
 It’s no wonder such stories grab headlines.
 They’re the nutritional equivalent of the classic media formula of “man bites dog.”
 As for the rest of us, we celebrate by raising a glass to our health.

 But whenever I hear one of these reports, I wonder whether it actually ends up doing more harm than good.
-Most fail to mention the health risks of excessive alcohol consumption, which will do a body far more damage than moderate consumption will do it good.
+Most fail to mention the health risks of excessive alcohol consumption, which will do a body far more damage than moderate consumption will do it well.
 And they leave the impression that health benefits apply to men and women alike.
 Not so.

-Most of the research regarding alcohol’s effects in raising good cholesterol, or HDL, levels looks at men and post-menopausal women.
+Most of the research regarding alcohol’s effects in raising good cholesterol, or HDL, levels look at men and post-menopausal women.
 Very little, if any, evidence suggests that alcohol consumption in younger women is beneficial.
 Even worse, other studies associate younger women’s alcohol consumption with increased disease risk.